s-kybound/NSFattendancebot/README.md

 # NSFattendancebot
 DISCLAIMER

-I built this bot for self-interest, as a way to improve my own programming skill.
+I built this bot for self-interest, as a way to improve my own programming skill, and to improve 'quality-of-life' at work.
 I take no responsibility for what you do with this project, and will not be held responsible for any damages incurred.